Bikomwangi/Detecting-Hypothyroidism/README.md

    **TECHNOLOGIES USED**

-This project uses python libraries to conduct data analysis and utilize Decision Trees classifiers and Support Vector Machine to create the prediction model
+This project uses python libraries to conduct data analysis and also utilizes Decision Trees classifiers and Support Vector Machine to create the prediction model

   **CONTRIBUTORS**